p4lang/p4c/README.md

 at least 4GB via Docker preferences or you are likely to see "internal compiler errors" from gcc which are caused by low memory.

+# Build system

+The build system is based on cmake.
+This section describes how it can be customized.

-# Defining new CMake targets
+## Defining new CMake targets

 When building a new backend target, add it into the development tree in the extensions subdirectory.
 The cmake-based build system will automatically include